davidshur/mern-boilerplate/README.md

 ### Installing

-After cloning, create a .env file in the root directory to house the mongoDB URI, I used mLab as my database host.
+After cloning, create a .env file in the root directory to house the mongoDB URI, as well as a bug-fixing script.
+I used mLab as my database host.
 The environment variable should look like

 ```
 MONGODB_URI=<your_uri_here>
+SKIP_PREFLIGHT_CHECK=true
 ```

 Then, install the npm packages in root and in client